privacygmail cleanupemail security

 Not GDPR-compliant:

-• Unroll.Me (still banned in entire EU)
+• Unroll.Me (still banned across the EU)

 CCPA/CPRA (California) - Expanded